-22 Almagro and Orane-Hutchinson (2020) and Almagro et al. (2021) have pointed to another set of additional vulnerabilities of low-skill service workers in big cities: that their face-to-face jobs have implied disproportionate contracting of the COVID-19 virus itself.
-Gathergood and Guttman-Kenney (2021) is another paper focusing on changes in consumer spending in response to COVIDrelated lockdowns in the UK.
+22Almagro and Orane-Hutchinson (2020) and Almagro, Coven, Gupta, and Orane-Hutchinson (2021) have pointed to another set of additional vulnerabilities of low-skill service workers in big cities: that their face-to-face jobs have implied disproportionate contracting of the COVID-19 virus itself.
+Gathergood and Guttman-Kenney (2021) is another paper focusing on changes in consumer spending in response to COVID-related lockdowns in the UK.
 Lee, Park, and Shin (2021) show that beyond the differential impact of the pandemic driven by industry of employment, gender, race and ethnicity, age, and education level are important determinants of its impact on individuals.